 The District reports unearned revenue on its balance sheet.
 Unearned revenues arise when a potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
-In subsequent periods, when revenue recognition criteria are met, the liability for unearned revenue is removed from the balance sheet and revenue is recognized.
+In subsequent periods, when revenue recognition criteria are met, the liability for unearned d revenue is removed from the balance sheet and revenue is recognized.

-Budgets and Budgetary Accounting - An unappropriated budget was adopted on September 7, 2018 for the General Fund on a basis consistent with generally accepted accounting principles.
-The District's Board of Directors utilizes the budget as a management tool for planning and cost control purposes.
+Budgets and Budgetary Accounting - An unappropriated budget was adopted on September 12, 2018, for the General Fund on a basis consistent with generally accepted accounting principles.
+The District's Board utilizes the budget as a management tool for planning and cost control purposes.
 All annual appropriations lapse at fiscal year-end.
-The budget was not amended during the fiscal year.
+The budget was not amended during the current fiscal year.

-Pensions - The District has not established a pension plan because the District does not have employees.
-The Internal Revenue Service has determined that fees of office received by Directors are considered to be wages subject to federal income tax withholding for payroll purposes.
+Pensions - The District has not established a pension plan as the District does not have employees.
+The Internal Revenue Service has determined that Directors are considered to be "employees" for federal payroll tax purposes only.